-For approximately 300,000 years, humans have inhabited Earth as one of species among million others.
+For approximately 300,000 years, humans have inhabited Earth as one of species among millions of others.
 Circa 12,000 years ago we learnt how to cultivate crops and store grain, which gave us a distinct advantage over every other species.
-Then 300 years ago, we invented the steam engine, and began using fossil fuels more extensively, tapping into an energy resource that the planet had in store for more than 400 million years.
+Then 300 years ago, we invented the steam engine, and began using fossil fuels more extensively, tapping into an energy resource that the planet had been saving over 400 million years.
 Slowly but surely we began to separate ourselves from nature.
 We industrialised and made great progress, organising our society around an economic model that is based on consuming more resources from the natural world.
 We saw significant development, but also rapid destruction, heralding a new geological epoch.
 The Anthropocene where humans dominate the planet.

-In response to this, came the modern conservation movement, the first efforts were seen in the form of the Yellowstone National Park in the USA about 100 years ago.
+In response to this, came the modern conservation movement, the first efforts were seen in the form of the Yellowstone National Park in the USA about 150 years ago.
 In the wake of decimation of many animal species and indigenous people on the continent, the need to conserve the natural world was visible.
 Acres of land were set aside for nature, without human interference.
-The “protected area” paradigm has spread and taken root around the world, with continued calls to set aside more land for nature.
-The “Half-Earth” project is also a great example, which aims to have 30% of the world’s land under protected areas by 2030.
-To goal is to make some areas human free and divert human activity in the other areas.
-Another movement is the “land sparing” campaign, which proposes highly ‘efficient’ urban spaces for humans devoid of all other life forms, supported by large swaths of land intensively factory farmed with genetically modified crops – with islands of nature locked away and ‘preserved’.
+The “protected area” paradigm has now spread and taken root around the world, with continued calls to set aside more land for nature.
+The “Half-Earth” project calling to protect half the planet is one example, or the “30 by 30” – 30% of the world’s land under protected areas by 2030.
+The goal is to make some areas human free and intensify human activity in the other areas to meet our needs.
+This is the “land sparing” approach, which proposes highly ‘efficient’ urban spaces for humans devoid of all other life forms, supported by large swaths of land intensively factory farmed with genetically modified crops – with islands of nature locked away and ‘preserved’.

-All evidence points to the fact that the problem began with our intensive use of fossil fuels and the rise of the industrial revolution.
-Surely the solution lies outside of these model of infinite ‘growth’ and consumption?
+All evidence points to the fact that the problem began with our intensive use of fossil fuels and the industrial revolution.
+Surely the solution lies outside of these development models of infinite ‘growth’ and consumption?

 CoExistence is a call to change the global conservation paradigm.
 From saving nature in far-away pockets to living well with nature around us.
 To value the human connection with nature and celebrate all life forms around us by sharing space.
 To encourage people to remember that they are of, and for nature.
 We have the capacity to heal, grow, thrive, and support symbiotically with nature, as other species do.
 To urge the genius of human innovation towards reducing levels of consumption and human population growth.
 To go beyond saving 30 or 50% of the planet, but Earth as a whole.